Fellowship FAQs

 Do I need a Ph.D. to apply?

 It depends on which type of fellowship you are applying for.
-Applicants for long-term (yearlong) fellowships must have completed all requirements for a Ph.D. at the time of application.
+Applicants for long-term (yearlong and academic term) fellowships must have completed all requirements for a Ph.D. at the time of application.
 That is to say, only those who hold a Ph.D. or who have successfully defended a dissertation by the application deadline are eligible.
 You do not need to have formally graduated to apply.

-Short-term fellowships (of five months or less) are open to doctoral candidates and master’s students in programs requiring a thesis; faculty members; postdoctoral scholars; and independent researchers working on a scholarly project served by our collections.
+Short-term fellowships (one to three months) are open to graduate students, faculty members, postdoctoral scholars, and independent researchers working on a scholarly project served by our collections.

-Please note that one short-term award is specifically designed for nontraditional scholars who either trained or currently work outside of academia, many of whom will not have a Ph.D.
+Please note that several short-term awards are specifically designed for independent or nontraditional scholars who either trained or currently work outside of academia, many of whom will not have a Ph.D.
 See available fellowships.

 Am I eligible for a fellowship if I have not yet advanced to candidacy by the deadline?

 Yes!
-Short-term fellowships (of five months or less) are open to doctoral candidates and master’s students in programs requiring a thesis, faculty members, postdoctoral scholars, and independent researchers working on a scholarly project served by our collections.
+Short-term fellowships (one to three months) are open to graduate students, faculty members, postdoctoral scholars, and independent researchers working on a scholarly project served by our collections.

 Candidates for long-term fellowships must have completed all requirements for a Ph.D. at the time of application.
 Candidates for travel grants/exchange fellowships must have advanced to candidacy (ABD) at the time of application.